- Home

 How to Remit Hotel Occupancy Taxes

-If you prefer to pay by check or money order, you may either mail or drop off your remittance form and payment.
+Please either mail or drop off your remittance form and payment at the remittance address below.
 Checks and money orders should be made payable to City of Fredericksburg.

 The remittance address is: